Joe Byrne: Early years and family

-Byrne and Sheritt became close friends and found themselves in trouble with the law by falling foul of a local, corrupt police constable.
+Byrne and Sheritt found themselves in trouble with the law.
 Byrne made his first appearance in court in 1871 on the charge of illegally using a horse, and had to pay a fine of 20 shillings to avoid going to jail.
 Byrne and Sherritt were later convicted of stealing a bullock and served six months in HM Prison Beechworth.
-During this imprisonment, Byrne and Sherritt met Jim Kelly who was the brother of Ned Kelly and Dan Kelly.
-Joe Byrne met Ned in 1876 and the pair soon became firm friends.
+During this imprisonment, Byrne and Sherritt met Jim Kelly, the brother of Ned Kelly and Dan Kelly.
+Byrne met Ned in 1876 and the pair soon became firm friends.